Last Updated on

 So how much does travel to Galapagos cost?

 Here is a break down of what I paid in total in Galapagos.
-Some of those, I already mentioned them before.
-But this is so you can see what I spent my money on.
+I already mentioned some of those costs before, but here you will get the complete overview.

 Besides accommodation and transport (and flights, of course), my biggest expense was the entrance ticket to Galapagos.
-All visitors have to pay for this.
-In addition, there is a 10$ tax (as of 2018) for all visitors to Isabela Island.
+As already mentioned above, all visitors have to pay for this.
+Besides that, there is a $10 tax for all visitors to Isabela Island.
 Keep those costs in mind when coming here.

-If you decide not to do any tours, you can cut another 80$ from that budget.
-And the longer you stay, the less the cost because the cost of transportation and entrance to the islands will be divided by more days.
+If you decide not to do any tours, you can cut another $80 from that budget.
+And the longer you stay, the cheaper it gets because the cost of transportation and entrance to the islands will be divided by more days.
 I think my budget is a realistic one that you can achieve when going here, and you might even be able to get it a little bit cheaper.
 Just remember that most great adventures on Galapagos are free.

 Have you ever been to Galapagos?
 How much did you spend?
 Did you go island-hopping or did you go on a cruise?
-I would love to hear back from you.
+We would love to hear from you.